Skip to main content

 For dock components pass the theme object to the theme property.
 For other components such as split, pane, and grid views, set the theme's associated CSS class on the className property.

-import { themeAbyss } from "dockview";
+import { themeAbyss } from "dockview-react";

 // For dock components